 - I know I was supposed to register on (three weeks ago).
 What classes are left?

 - If it’s the week before finals, don’t say, “I’m still confused about the role serfs played in feudal England and some other stuff we talked about at the beginning of the term.”
-The professor is wondering why you didn’t come see him/her earlier in the semester.
+The professor is wondering why you didn’t come see them earlier in the semester.